Purdah: Examples of purdah

 A different form of veiling, the ghoonghat, is found among some married Hindu women in rural North India.
 A fold of the sari is drawn over the face when the woman is in the presence of older male in-laws or in a place where there is likelihood of meeting them, e.g. the in-laws' village.
 It is not worn otherwise, for example, when visiting her mother's home or in a location far from the in-laws' village.
 Hindu women in other parts of India—south, east, west (below Gujarat)—do not veil themselves.

 For both Hindu and Muslim women in the eastern part of the Indian state of Uttar Pradesh, having a "separate women's quarters within the house" is commonplace among families who can afford it.

 Conduct and seclusion

-Another important aspect of purdah is modesty for women, which includes minimizing the movement of women in public spaces and interactions of women with other males.
+Another important aspect of purdah is modesty for women, which includes minimizing the movement of women in public spaces and interactions of women with other men.
 The specific form varies widely based on religion, region, class, and culture.
-For instance, for some purdah might mean never leaving the home unless accompanied by a male relative, or limiting interactions to only other women and male relatives (for some Muslims) or avoiding all males outside of the immediate family (for some Hindus).
+For instance, for some purdah might mean never leaving the home unless accompanied by a male relative, or limiting interactions to only other women and male relatives (for some Muslims) or avoiding all men outside of the immediate family (for some Hindus).
 For Muslims, seclusion begins at puberty while for Hindus, seclusion begins after marriage.